ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 	The following options are available for `2.4GHz`:

 	- `50Hz, 150Hz, 250Hz & 500Hz`: Lora-based options.
 Higher means lower latency at the expense of sensitivity.
 Since v1.0.
-	- `F500 & F1000` :new: : Pure FLRC for lowest latency, reduced range compared to LoRa, 500Hz and 1000Hz.
+	- `F500 & F1000`: Pure FLRC for lowest latency, reduced range compared to LoRa, 500Hz and 1000Hz.
 [Details](https://github.com/ExpressLRS/ExpressLRS/pull/1277)
-	- `D250 & D500` :new: : Redundant transmit FLRC modes.  `D` stands for `Déjà Vu`, 250Hz and 500Hz.
+	- `D250 & D500`: Redundant transmit FLRC modes.  `D` stands for `Déjà Vu`, 250Hz and 500Hz.
 Higher latency, reduced packet jitter and higher LQ.
 Same range as other FLRC modes.
 [Details](https://github.com/ExpressLRS/ExpressLRS/pull/1527)
-	- `100Hz Full & 333Hz Full` :new: : Lora-based 10-bit Full Resolution with 8ch/12ch/16 Switch Mode options.
+	- `100Hz Full & 333Hz Full`: Lora-based 10-bit Full Resolution with 8ch/12ch/16 Switch Mode options.
 [Details](https://github.com/ExpressLRS/ExpressLRS/pull/1572)

 	The following options are available for `900MHz`:

 	- `25Hz, 50Hz, 100Hz & 200Hz`: LoRa-based options.
 Higher means lower latency at the expense of sensitivity.
 Since v1.0.
-	- `100Hz Full` :new: : Lora-based 10-bit Full Resolution with 8ch/12ch/16 Switch Mode options.
+	- `100Hz Full`: Lora-based 10-bit Full Resolution with 8ch/12ch/16 Switch Mode options.
 [Details](https://github.com/ExpressLRS/ExpressLRS/pull/1572)
+    - `D50Hz` :new: : Lora-based Redundant transmit mode via DVDA.
+[Details here.](https://github.com/ExpressLRS/ExpressLRS/pull/2089)
+    - `250Hz` :new: : Only Available for GemX Devices.
+[Details here.](https://github.com/ExpressLRS/ExpressLRS/pull/2540)
+    - `200Hz Full` :new: : Only Available for GemX Devices.
+[Details here.](https://github.com/ExpressLRS/ExpressLRS/pull/2540)

+    The following options are available for `GemX`:

+    - `X150Hz`:new: : Crossband mode, combining 900MHz and 2.4GHz in Gemini Mode.
+    - `X100Hz Full` :new: : Crossband mode, combining 900MHz and 2.4GHz in Gemini Mode, Full Resolution with 8ch/12ch/16 Switch Mode options

+    !!! info "GemX is a 3.4.0 feature"
+        Gemini Crossband (GemX) is available on select hardware, requiring the LR1121 RF Chip.
+GemX is an ExpressLRS 3.4.0 feature.
+[Details here.](https://github.com/ExpressLRS/ExpressLRS/pull/2540)

-	The number following the rate in parentheses (e.g. -105dBm for 500Hz) is the Sensitivity Limit for the rate, the lowest RSSI where packets will still be received.
+	The number following the rate in parentheses (e.g. -105dBm for 500Hz) is the Sensitivity Limit for the rate, the lowest RSSI dBm value where packets will still be received.
 See [Signal Health](../../info/signal-health.md) for more information about the sensitivity limit.

 !!! warning "WARNING"
 	Never change the packet rate while flying as this **FORCES A DISCONNECT** between the TX and RX.

 * `Telem Ratio` sets the telemetry ratio or how much of the packet rate is used to send telemetry.
 The options, in order of increasing telemetry rate, are: `Off, 1:128, 1:64, 1:32, 1:16, 1:8, 1:4, 1:2`.
 A Telem Ratio of 1:64 means one out of every 64 packets are used for telemetry data.
-	- :new: v3.0 comes with `Std` and `Race` options. `Std` changes ratio depending on the Packet Rate, and `Race` is the same as Std, but will disable telemetry and sync while Armed.
+	- v3.0 comes with `Std` and `Race` options. `Std` changes ratio depending on the Packet Rate, and `Race` is the same as Std, but will disable telemetry and sync while Armed.

 	For information on telemetry setup, see [First Flight: Telemetry](../pre-1stflight.md#telemetry) and [Telemetry Bandwidth](../../info/telem-bandwidth.md).